The Milky Way’s Huge Black Hole: April and May Letter from Literary Arts

 Russell’s Glitch Feminism offers the first in what I can only imagine will be a huge number of feminist and literary manifestos published by writers who grew up intimately with the internet.
 It offers a way out of the hegemonic structures of social media by imbuing digital mishaps with a kind of political potentiality.
 But I always wonder, despite the all or nothing perspective of this thought, what it would be like to give it up all together–the city, social media, an identity.
 While I think identity not only gives meaning to our lives, but through the specificity of language, can acknowledge certain histories and material conditions that continue to affect our lives, I wonder whether or not an identity can change the conditions of existence towards something more equitable.
 Would choosing not to identify be a futuristic mode of imagining the fruits of gender abolition?
 Or are the categories of identity still necessary to rectify the wrongs of the past?

-And as always, a pointing-to to end the month’s diatribes.
-A diffuse reading group called Bread, curated for Virtual Care Lab by Aden Solway and mama collective in Tkaronto/Toronto; a poetry workshop called God is Not a Metaphor facilitated by Angelic Goldsky through ReIssue Publication’s Free School in Vancouver; Peripheral Review’s Summer Reading Series every Sunday throughout August, which was hosted by Fan Wu in its first iteration last week; the summer issue of C Magazine “Community” is out now; and a little bit more about Lee Lozano’s influence on contemporary art is here.
+And as always, a pointing-to to end the month’s thoughts.
+A diffuse reading group called Bread, curated for Virtual Care Lab by Aden Solway and mama collective in Tkaronto/Toronto; a poetry workshop called God is Not a Metaphor facilitated by Angelic Goldsky through ReIssue Publication’s Free School in Vancouver; Peripheral Review’s Summer Reading Series every Sunday throughout August, which was hosted by Fan Wu in its first iteration last week; the summer issue of C Magazine “Community” is out now; and a little bit more about Lee Lozano’s influence on contemporary art here.

 SEEKING COMMUNE STORIES: June Letter from Literary Arts